Dylan Walshe: Career

 In 2018, Walshe opened for Billy Bob Thornton and The Boxmasters and recorded with James Fearnley of The Pogues.
 Walshe was the opener for the Swedish heavy metal group Avatar on a 32-date UK and European tour in 2019.
 Canadian celtic punk band The Mahones were also on that tour.
 Dylan often joined The Mahones onstage to perform with them.

 From 2019 to 2020, Walshe produced and presented 16 episodes of the Irish radio show Your Kind of Folk on Garden County Radio from Greystones, County Wicklow, Ireland.

 Since May 2021, Walshe has produced The Stirring Foot interview series.
 The Stirring Foot was launched on Dublin Digital Radio with Ramblin' Jack Elliott as Walshe's first guest.
 Other guests have included Steve Ignorant of Crass & John Sheahan of The Dubliners, Martin Carthy & Dónal Lunny.

 As a solo performer, he has headlined tours throughout much of Europe and the US.
-He has appeared on bills with artists such as Del McCoury, Dr. Ralph Stanley, Ricky Skaggs, Peter Rowan, Ramblin' Jack Elliott, The Skatalites, DeVotchKa, NOFX, Jimmy "Duck" Holmes, Chris Bailey of The Saints, The Beat, Bonnie "Prince" Billy, The Blasters, Bobby Bare, Sheila Kay Adams, The Sonics, Tír na nÓg, Scullion, Willie Watson of Old Crow Medicine Show, Paul Simonon of The Clash, Maolcolm Holcombe, the Melvins, Ray Wylie Hubbard, L. C. Ulmer, William Elliott Whitmore, Chuck Ragan, The Black Lillies, Joe Pug, Flatfoot 56, Young Dubliners, The Mekons, Jon Langford, David Childers and many more.
+He has appeared on bills with artists such as Del McCoury, Dr. Ralph Stanley, Ricky Skaggs, Peter Rowan, Ramblin' Jack Elliott, The Skatalites, DeVotchKa, NOFX, Jimmy "Duck" Holmes, Chris Bailey of The Saints, The Beat, Bonnie "Prince" Billy, The Blasters, Bobby Bare, Sheila Kay Adams, The Sonics, Tír na nÓg, Scullion, Willie Watson of Old Crow Medicine Show, Paul Simonon of The Clash, Malcolm Holcombe, the Melvins, Ray Wylie Hubbard, Derek Warfield of The Wolfe Tones, Don Letts, L. C. Ulmer, William Elliott Whitmore, Chuck Ragan, The Black Lillies, Joe Pug, Flatfoot 56, Young Dubliners, The Mekons, Jon Langford, David Childers and many more.